mlibrary/about-ebc/src/content/stories/2022-08-20-why-do-readers-like-open-access-books.md

   * "I'm precarious faculty and I don't have a budget for buying books, so open access books are so helpful for my research."
   * "I would love if your generous open access policy was better known!
 As someone who left academia, one of the things I miss most is university library access."
   * "I this this open access platform is brilliant because so many people want to read these publications but can't due to lack of funds.
 The number one thing that I miss from college is reading academic journals and other college books via my alma mater library's paid subscriptions.
 I hope your platform continues to expand!"
+  * "Access to works such as this one is a lifesaver for scholars who, as I do, work in a large public institution with low funding and a heavy teaching load.
+Thank you."
 * Advocates

   * "I'm a freelance journalist with geek leanings.
 This will not only feed my brain but it will inform my work, increase the quality of the questions I ask and potentially direct me to people I can interview.
 I couldn't afford to buy it so open access is really appreciated."